 The international relations major is a multidisciplinary degree that equips students with the tools of political science, economics, business, and history to excel in a variety of careers domestically and abroad.
 Students who complete this major enjoy small class sizes, close connections with faculty, and an emphasis on learning abroad.

-Our world is increasingly globalized, and more careers of every kind need to be familiar with the broader world to be competitive.
-This major prepares students for a variety of careers, both now and into the future.
-Our students spend their time at Bethel learning why some countries thrive while others fail.
-They study the history of human rights.
-They work on the puzzles of economic development amongst the poorest countries on the planet.
-They also intern in government, at think tanks, and in non-profit agencies in the Twin Cities and abroad.
+Why should I study international relations?Our world is increasingly globalized, and more professionals need an understanding of the broader world to stay competitive.
+You'll learn why some countries thrive while others fail.
+You'll study the history of human rights and work on the puzzles of economic development among the poorest countries on the planet.
+You'll also have the opportunity to intern in government, at think tanks, and in non-profit agencies in the Twin Cities and abroad.

 What can I do with this degree?

 A degree in international relations prepares students for a variety of careers.
 Our graduates have become:

 - Foreign Service officers with the State Department